-There is currently a driver shortage, creating local, regional, over-the-road and construction job opportunities for Class B and Class A truck drivers.
-HACC’s CDL Theory and Behind-the-Wheel courses prepare students for their CDL test and entry into commercial driving.
+There is currently a driver shortage, creating local, regional, over-the-road and construction job opportunities for Class A and Class B truck drivers.
+HACC’s CDL courses prepare students for the safe operation of commercial motor vehicles including Entry-Level Driver Training (ELDT) and entry into commercial driving.

-HACC's Transportation and Logistics Program is a licensed Third Party Testing Site for Class A, B, and C (including passenger and school buses) for the Commonwealth of Pennsylvania.
+HACC's Transportation and Logistics Program is a licensed Third-Party Testing Site for Class A, B (including passenger and school buses) for the Commonwealth of Pennsylvania.
 Testing is available by appointment only.
-Costs include: $300/test utilizing HACC's equipment, and $250/test utilizing your equipment.* All tests must be scheduled in advance and prepaid.
+Costs include: $300/test utilizing HACC's equipment, and $250/test utilizing your equipment.
+All tests must be scheduled in advance and prepaid.
 There are no refunds.
+Costs are subject to change.

 What can I do with a CDL certification in the workforce?